 Never worry about licensing again.
 With Soundstripe, your membership covers the cost for every song license.
 Just find the right track, download the file, and get a custom license.
 That’s it.
 No channel or media-specific fees, no recurring royalties, ever.
 Here’s more good news: you have unlimited licenses.
 Go ahead, download as many songs as you want.

 Some tackle a topic head-on, using scripted voiceover to deliver exposition.
 Other documentaries let the visuals tell the story, whether that is establishing shots or still images.
 And other directors frame interviews in a way that develops a theme over the course of the project.

 But there’s one resource that every documentary filmmaker can use to elevate their storytelling.

-Whether you want to make a poetic film (with nonverbal narrative), an expository film (clearly spoken message), or any of the other documentary types, documentary music can help you capture the right emotion and subtly build up the storytelling of your project.
+Whether you want to make a poetic film (with nonverbal narrative), an expository film (clearly spoken message), or any of the other documentary types, background music for documentaries can help you capture the right emotion and subtly build up the storytelling of your project.